-It could reasonably be counter-argued that the Pharisees never mentioned Hell because they didn’t know about it, and that Jesus came to tell us/them about it.
+It could reasonably be counter-argued (and I have touched on this idea above) that the Pharisees never mentioned Hell because they didn’t know about it, and that Jesus came to tell us/them about it.
 If this was the case, and He was the One Who first introduced the idea, then He would have been the first teacher to teach on the subject.
 He would therefore have been recorded as going into a LOT more detail on what Hell was like, because it would be so important, and this teaching would have been mainly as an incentive for why to avoid it (like today’s Pharisees do).
 Also, if He did believe in it, or if He really did teach on it (apparently He spoke about it more than He did about Heaven!
 Actually that’s not true at all!) then He’d have gone into great detail on how to avoid such a terrible fate.
 Certainly if He was the One Who introduced the concept to the religious community of the time, then the Pharisees’ extremely sharp minds would have wanted to hammer out every single detail with Him, and there would have been a record of this.
 He would have taught in much clearer and unambiguous detail than He is recorded as having done.

-Let’s make no mistake here: if Hell is true, then preventing people from ending up there has to be the single most important thing in all of Christendom; more important by far than potluck suppers, coffee and that old lady in the tweed skirt who always wants people to bake cakes for the church fete.
+Let’s make no mistake here: if Hell is true, then preventing people from ending up there has to be the single most important thing in all of Christendom; more important by far than potluck suppers, coffee and that old lady in the tweed skirt who always wants people to bake cakes for the church fête.
 It would consume the Church, the Bible would be full of clear and unambiguous teaching on it, and (to come back to the point) Jesus’s ministry would have been about nothing else.